-The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2019, with the exception of December, when there will be a single regular meeting on the 2nd Tuesday.
-All regular meetings are held at the Berlin Township Hall located at 3271 Cheshire Road, Delaware, OH 43015 starting at 7PM.
+The Berlin Township Zoning Commission (BZC) will hold their regular meetings on the 2nd and 4th Tuesdays of each month in 2021, with the exception December, when there will be a combined organizational meeting with the Berlin Township Zoning Appeals (BZA) on the 2nd Tuesday.
+All meetings will be held virtual (Zoom) until further notice.
 View the township’s website at www.berlintwp.us for further details and updates regarding Zoning Commission meetings.

 By order of the Berlin Township Zoning Commission

 BERLIN TOWNSHIP ZONING BOARD OF APPEALS

 Don Sutton, Chairman 2021, Jason Acevedo, Brad Cook, Michelle Cook, Larry Harmon

 BZA Alternate – 2nd alternate is needed

 The Berlin Township Zoning Board of Appeals meet on a as needed basis.

 Applications for permits can be obtained directly from the zoning office or we can mail or fax them to you upon request.
 Permits are needed for the following: new home, deck, porch, room addition, swimming pool, shed, garage, storage building and/or satellite dish.
 The setbacks for your various building projects are dependent upon the zoning district in which you live.
 Please contact us in the zoning office with any questions.

 For sale, for rent and for lease signs are permitted only on the property in question and must be behind the right-of-way (ROW).
 Normally, the ROW ends at the utility poles so you should be okay if you keep them behind those poles.
 Please contact the office for any other signs you may want to install.
 If they are allowed a permit may be required.